 As the professoriate strives to better help students through their college learning experience, new metrics are constantly emerging that reveal more about the process of student learning and help to discern "deep learning" as opposed to "surface learning," a hot topic in the educational literature at the present time.
 In deep learning students use higher order cognitive skills such as the ability to analyze, synthesize, solve problems and think mega-cognitively in order to conduct long-term understanding; it involves the critical analyses of new ideas, linking them to already known concepts, and principles so that understanding can be used for problem solving in new and unfamiliar contexts.
 Adding potential for how to better evaluate the depth of learning, coupled with the fruits of this study to examine and compare perceptions of students and their teachers, will help the next generation of researchers move to a new and dynamic level of pedagogical research and exploration.

-- Nancy L. Herron,

-Associate Dean for Academic Programs,

-Office of the Vice President for Commonwealth Campuses

-The Pennsylvania State University
+- Nancy L. Herron, Associate Vice President for Commonwealth Campuses and Senior Associate Dean for Academic Programs Emerita The Pennsylvania State University Exactly include a second secon